-She collaborate closely with visual artists, academics and researchers, and these meetings allow her to develop new working methods that provide interesting perspectives on her practice and her view of art’s meaning in life.
-In 2018, She presented Spiritual Lap Dance in collaboration with artist Per Hüttner and neuroscientist Stephen Whitmarsh at La Folie Numerique in Paris and Winslow Garage in Los Angeles.
+She is a member and co-founder of the organisation Tomorrow’s Art Audience.
+They organize seminars, workshops and projects that bring together choreographers, artists and students around Sweden and the Nordic region.
+2020 She toured her collaborative piece Transversal Madness, in Mexico City at Dia D, Cuernavaca at F4Libre and at Satyrianas festival in Sao Paulo.
+In 2019 she presented Ghetto Gucci at The 6th Ghetto Biennial in Port au Prince as part of the project Revolution Hub.
+2019 she presented Baroque Architecture and Submission at Dansens Hus, Stockholm.
+She presented Spiritual Lap Dance in collaboration with artist Per Hüttner and neuroscientist Stephen Whitmarsh at La Folie Numerique in Paris and Winslow Garage in Los Angeles.
 During an international tour in early 2018 she presented performances and organized interdisciplinary seminars between arts, dance, science and philosophy in Mexico City, Los Angeles and Sao Paulo.

-In 2017 she presented (We Are) Made of Star Stuff at Konsthall C, Svarta Huset, Dansens Hus, Stockholm and Verkstad Konsthall, Norrköping and Start in the Middle at Gallery Fagerstedt Stockholm and Album Arte, Rome.
+In 2017 she presented Start in the Middle at Gallery Fagerstedt Stockholm and Album Arte, Rome.
 She performed at the exhibition Elgaland-Vargaland with Jean-Louis Huhta, Carl Michael von Hausswolff and Leif Elggren at the Modern Museum in Stockholm.
+She presented her duo piece (We Are) Made of Star Stuff at Konsthall C, Svarta Huset, Dansens Hus, Stockholm and Verkstad Konsthall, Norrköping.
 In 2016, She presented her work, Conversation and Choreography at How Assemblies Matter, by Jenny Marketou, Athens Biennial OMONIA, Athens.
 In 2015, she danced in Anyway not everyone will read it, by visual artist Jacopo Miliani at Spazio K, Prato, Florence and at the Dance Museum in Stockholm.
 She peformed in Huddle and Slantboard by Simone Forti at the exhibition Here It Comes, Index, Stockholm.
 2015 she choreographed and participated in # 3 GO by Christina Caprioli and Hanna Wildow at CCAP in Stockholm.
 She has collaborated with Berns Salonger, the club 2.35:1, with RMH and Skyddsrummet with the project Collective Noir in 2011- 2012.

 Carima has also choreographed pieces for several fashion shows on commission by the Swedish independent fashion brand, The Local Firm at Stockholm Fashion Week.
 She has worked with the fashion photographer Hedvig Jenning.
 She has choreographed and performed with artists such as Jonathan Johansson, Name The Pet, Silvana Imam and Norma.